GeorgeLychock/MS4-Django-SpiltWine-Main/TESTRM.md

 -   The custom clearable file input function does not work;

 #### FIXED
+-   Redirect errors with use of reverse and args:
+    -   The following code is the instruction does not work in the current Django:

+            return redirect(reverse('checkout_success', args=[order.order_number]))
+    -   replaced with:

+            return redirect('checkout_success', order_number=order.order_number)
 -   Recipe Links on My Ratings:
-    -   -   Links to recipes on My Ratings page do not work
+    -   Links to recipes on My Ratings page do not work
         -   FIX: had to add "../" to the link to the link path